Teenager Najiah Knight wants to be the first woman at bull riding's top level. It's an uphill dream

 Najiah doesn't see her gender as an obstacle. ''I'm just a bull rider,'' she often says with a shrug.

-But she also wants to be a role model for women and for Native Americans.
+But she also wants to be a role model for women and Native Americans.
 Najiah and her family are Paiute, part of the Klamath Tribes, and she proudly wears a beaded hat band and necklaces before she rides.
-In Vegas, she and Missi both wore moccasins made by an aunt.
-Outside the arena, Najiah is active, too — last year, she appeared at a Ride to the Polls event to encourage young Navajo voters in Kayenta, Arizona.
+She's active outside the arena, too — last year, she appeared at a Ride to the Polls event to encourage young Navajo voters in Kayenta, Arizona.

-''I'm pretty sure I'm the only woman Native bull rider that I know,'' she said, even though rodeo is a popular sport in Native American communities.
+''I'm pretty sure I'm the only woman Native bull rider that I know,'' she said.

-Najiah looks to women like bull riding pioneer Jonnie Jonckowski as inspiration.
-Going forward and working off that foundation, Najiah has the potential to bring more fans and attention to bull riding — much as the sensation Danica Patrick brought to auto racing.

-Other girls who ride, or aspire to ride, are taking notice, too.

-For Najiah, the Vegas competition hasn't swayed her drive or derailed her dream.
+The Vegas competition hasn't swayed her.
 When she turns 18, she expects to compete on the Pendleton Whisky Velocity Tour.
-From there, she'll work to earn the points needed for the top level.
+From there, she'll work toward needed points for the top level.

 ''I don't care about what anyone else thinks," she said.
 "I do this for me.''